faaspot/faaspot-cli/docs/thebasic.rst

 Function
 ========

-A FaaSpot function is a package of function to run, with optional meta-data related to requirements and secrets that are needed for the function run.
+A FaaSpot function is a package of function to run, with optional meta-data of secrets that are needed for the function run.
 For more info, please read  the :ref:`functions` page.

 Making a Request